 Choosing how you will feed your baby is the first of many important decisions you will make as a parent.
 We want you to have all of the information you need to make an informed decision.
-Breastfeeding is best for you and your baby; however, for many different reasons, some parents decide to use formula.
 Regardless of how you choose to feed your baby, we have support and resources to help you feed your baby safely.

 Breastfeeding has many benefits for both mom and baby.
 Breastfeeding is free, convenient and environmentally friendly.
 It helps protect babies from many infections and illnesses, builds healthy eating habits, promotes proper jaw development and promotes healthy brain development.
 Breastfeeding helps mothers because it controls postpartum bleeding, decreases rates of breast and ovarian cancers and slows the return of your period.

 To learn more about breastfeeding, see Best Start's booklet, Breastfeeding Matters.

 If formula feeding is how you are going to feed your baby, we can help there, too, working with you on a feeding plan.

 It is also important to know that there are some risks to formula feeding.
 These risks can include:

 When you have all the information on formula feeding, you can talk to your health care provider for ways to reduce these risks for you and your baby.

 To learn more about formula feeding, see Best Start's booklet, Infant Formula: What You Need to Know